jjwithanr/obsidian_bible_study/docs/New Testament/Revelation/Revelation3.md

 But what shall be done with such persons as live in the church, but are not of it, having a name to live, but are dead? **What shall be done with mere professors who are not possessors?** What shall become of those who are only outwardly religious but inwardly are in the gall of bitterness?
 We answer, as good Calvin did once: ‘They shall walk in black, for they are unworthy.’
 They shall walk in black – the blackness of God’s destruction.
 They shall walk in black – the blackness of hopeless despair.
 They shall walk in black – the blackness of incomparable anguish.
 They shall walk in black – the blackness of damnation.
 They shall walk in black for ever, because they were found unworthy.
 #spurgeon

+#### v.5
+>He who overcomes will, like them, be dressed in white.
+I will never blot out his name from the book of life, but will acknowledge his name before my Father and his angels.

 #### v.7
 >What he opens no one can shut, and what he shuts no one can open.